C-number

-The term Number C (or C number) is an old nomenclature used by Paul Dirac which refers to real and complex numbers.
+The term c-number (classical number) is an old nomenclature introduced by Paul Dirac which refers to real and complex numbers.
 It is used to distinguish from operators (q-numbers or quantum numbers) in quantum mechanics.

 Although c-numbers are commuting, the term anti-commuting c-number is also used to refer to a type of anti-commuting numbers that are mathematically described by Grassmann numbers.
 The term is also used to refer solely to "commuting numbers" in at least one major textbook.